discordx-ts/discordx/docs/docs/decorators/commands/slash-choice.md

 ### Name

-You have to set a diplayed name for your choice
+You have to set a displayed name for your choice

 | type             | default | required |
 | ---------------- | ------- | -------- |